-At the beginning of the quarter, your instructor will create a Dropbox account and each student will receive your own Dropbox invitation link to view the lecture presentations and upload your work.
-Please refer to the Calendar folder for the Course Schedule.
-Each student is responsible to check the calendar folder on a regular basis to see if there is a change in the schedule.
-A tentative schedule is attached.
+Lecture presentations will be posted to Canvas at the start of each week.
+The Introduction to Engineering Course Schedule & Calendar is attached.
+Each student is responsible to check the calendar on a regular basis to see if there is a change in the schedule.